-As we move into new markets for different types of products, our brand may not be as well-known as incumbents in those markets.
+As we move into new markets for different types of products, our brand may not be as well-known as the incumbents' brands in those markets.
 Potential customers may prefer to purchase from their existing suppliers or well-known brands rather than a new supplier, regardless of product performance or features.
-We expect increased competition from other established and emerging companies if our markets continue to develop and expand.
+We expect increased competition from other established and emerging companies if our market continues to develop and expand.
 As we enter new markets, we expect to face competition from incumbent and new market participants and there is no assurance that our entry into new markets will be successful.